 Michael Inzlicht Explained

 In the early 2000s, he and his colleagues claimed to demonstrate that small, seemingly benign characteristics of an environment could play a large role in determining how stereotyped groups perform on academic tests.
-They found, for example, that the number of men in a small group could determine whether women succeeded (fewer men) or failed (more men) a math test.[2]
-[3] Although this work on stereotype threat was well received, Professor Inzlicht has of late suggested that work on stereotype threat might not be replicable.
+They found, for example, that the number of men in a small group could determine whether women succeeded (fewer men) or failed (more men) a math test.
+The claimed phenomenon is known in psychology as stereotype threat.[2]
+[3] However, in later years he suggested that work on stereotype threat might not be replicable.[4]

-In his more recent work, Professor Inzlicht has primarily focused on improving our understanding of self-control and the related concepts of cognitive control and executive function (mental processes that allow behavior to vary adaptively depending on current goals).
-Much of his work explores the building blocks of control, including its neural, cognitive, emotional, and motivational foundations.[4]
-[5] [6] At the same time—and at a different level of analysis—he also explores the various ways that self-control can be influenced by various cultural and situational factors, including mindfulness meditation,[7] quality of motivation,[8] religious belief,[9] and stigmatization.[10]
-Another feature of his work is that he takes a social affective neuroscience approach to address questions of interest.
-Thus, he combines neuroimaging, cognitive reaction time, physiological, and behavioral techniques to understand and explain social behaviour.
-This interdisciplinary approach provides a fuller, more integrated understanding of social behavior, emotion, and the brain.[11]
+In his later work, Inzlicht studied self-control and the related concepts of cognitive control and executive function (mental processes that allow behavior to vary adaptively depending on current goals).
+Much of his work explores the building blocks of control, including its neural, cognitive, emotional, and motivational foundations.[5]
+[6] [7] He also explores how self-control can be influenced by various cultural and situational factors, including mindfulness meditation,[8] quality of motivation,[9] religious belief,[10] and stigmatization.[11]
+Some of his work uses an interdisciplinary approach, which combines neuroimaging, cognitive reaction time measurement, physiological techniques, and behavioral techniques to understand and explain social behaviour.[12]

 Selected Awards & Honours